-- the sale of the shares to the underwriters; - the issuance by us of shares of common stock upon the exercise of an option or a warrant or the conversion of a security outstanding on the date of this prospectus (or, in the case of an option granted after the date of this prospectus, pursuant to our existing employee benefit plans) of which the underwriters have been advised in writing; - the granting of stock options and/or restricted stock units or the sale of stock pursuant to our existing employee benefit plans; - transactions by any person other than us relating to shares of common stock or other securities acquired in open market or other transactions after the completion of this offering;

-- the issuances by us of shares of common stock in connection with any acquisition of or merger with another company or the acquisition of assets, provided that each recipient of common stock agrees that these shares shall remain subject to the lock-up restrictions for the remainder of the period for which we are bound; or - transfers and dispositions between one or more affiliates of Texas Pacific Group and/or partners, shareholders or members of any such affiliate, provided that each recipient of common stock agrees that these shares shall remain subject to the lock-up restrictions for the remainder of the period for which we are bound.
+- the sale of the shares to the underwriters; - the issuance by us of shares of common stock upon the exercise of certain securities of which the underwriters have been advised in writing; - the granting of stock options or restricted stock units or the sale of stock pursuant to our existing employee benefit plans; - transactions by any person other than us relating to shares of common stock or other securities acquired in open market or other transactions after the completion of this offering; - the issuances by us of shares of common stock in connection with any acquisition of or merger with another company or the acquisition of assets, provided that each recipient of common stock agrees that these shares shall remain subject to the lock-up restrictions for the remainder of the period for which we are bound; or - certain other transfers and dispositions, provided that the recipient remains subject to the lock-up restrictions for the remainder of the period for which we are bound.

-Analog Products BiCMOS Bipolar

-CMOS

-Die

-Digital Products

-Diode

-Discrete Product

-MOSAIC

-MOS MOSFET

-Package

-Semiconductor

-Silicon germanium

-SmartMOS Standard Analog Products Products that operate on non-digital signals.
-A hybrid of CMOS and bipolar technologies.

-A manufacturing process that uses two opposite electrical poles to build semiconductors.
-(Complementary Metal Oxide Semiconductor), a type of MOS used in a wide range of digital applications.

-A piece of a semiconductor wafer containing the circuitry of a single chip.

-Products that operate on digital signals, where electronic signals are treated as either "one" or "zero."

-An electronic device that allows current to flow in only one

-Individual diodes or transistors that perform basic signal conditioning and switching functions in electronic circuits.
-(Motorola Self-Aligned Integrated Circuit) A high performance bipolar technology used to manufacture emitter-coupled logic products.

-(Metal Oxide Semiconductor), a wafer process technology (Metal Oxide Semiconductor Field Effect Transistor) A semiconductor with an electronic switch.
-A MOSFET operates at midrange voltages.

-A protective case that surrounds the die, consisting of a plastic housing and a lead frame.

-A material with electrical conducting properties in between those of metals and insulators.
+Analog Products Products that operate on non-digital signals.
+BiCMOS A hybrid of CMOS and bipolar technologies.
+Bipolar A manufacturing process that uses two opposite electrical poles to build semiconductors.
+CMOS (Complementary Metal Oxide Semiconductor), a type of MOS used in a wide range of digital applications.
+Die A piece of a semiconductor wafer containing the circuitry of a single chip.
+Digital Products Products that operate on digital signals, where electronic signals are treated as either "one" or "zero."
+Diode An electronic device that allows current to flow in only one direction.
+Discrete Product Individual diodes or transistors that perform basic signal conditioning and switching functions in electronic circuits.
+MOSAIC (Motorola Self-Aligned Integrated Circuit) A high performance bipolar technology used to manufacture emitter-coupled logic 100 products.
+MOS (Metal Oxide Semiconductor), a wafer process technology.
+MOSFET (Metal Oxide Semiconductor Field Effect Transistor) A semiconductor Deckore with an electronic switch.
+A MOSFET operates at mid-range voltages.
+Package A protective case that surrounds the die, consisting of a plastic Semiconductor housing and a lead frame.
+Semiconductor A material with electrical conducting properties in between those of metals and insulators.
 (Metals always conduct and insulators never conduct, but semiconductors sometimes conduct.)
 This is the building block of all integrated circuits and diode devices.
-A material used to substitute for silicon in semiconductor A material used to substitute for silicon in semiconductor manufacturing that has superior performance results.

-A specialized form of BiCMOS for power management applications.

-Simple analog semiconductors (as opposed to more complex products, such as mixed-signal devices or customized analog products) that are used for both interface, power control and power protection functions in electronic systems.
+Silicon germanium A material used to substitute for silicon in semiconductor manufacturing that has superior performance results.
+SmartMOS A specialized form of BiCMOS for power management applications.
+Standard Analog Products Simple analog semiconductors (as opposed to more complex products, such as mixed-signal devices or customized analog products) that are used for both interface, power control and power protection functions in electronic systems. ,